YoshaVEGITO/The-Entrapment-Problem-in-Arminian-Theology-A-Trinitarian-Crisis/README.md

 If Arminian theology is true, prayer for someone's salvation becomes logically and theologically incoherent.
 Consider what the system actually permits you to ask God to do.

 **If Grace is Resistible:**
 - You cannot pray for God to **override the will** of the unbeliever.
 Arminian theology insists that libertarian freedom is sacrosanct.
 God will not, and indeed *cannot* (given His self-imposed limitation), violate this freedom.
-To pray for God to "change their heart" against their resistance would be to pray for something the system denies He will do.
 - You cannot pray for God to **effectually secure** their salvation.
 Grace, in the Arminian scheme, is resistible.
 It enables but does not cause.
-Therefore, praying for God to "save them" in any effectual sense is to pray for what the theology says cannot happen.
 - What's left?
 You can pray that the unbeliever... **chooses correctly**.
 But this is not praying *to God*—this is hoping *about the person*.
 It is wishful thinking directed at human choice, not petition directed at divine power.

 **If Election is Conditional:**
 - You cannot pray for God to **elect them**.
 God has already elected based on foreseen faith.
 The election is settled—based on what God sees they will do, not on what you ask Him to do.
-Your prayer cannot change an election based on foreknowledge of libertarian choice.
 - You cannot pray for God to **cause their faith**.
 That would make election unconditional (based on God's causative will, not foreseen human action).
-To pray for God to grant them faith is to pray against the Arminian system.
 - What's left?
 You can pray that they... **believe**.
 But again, this is not asking God to *do* anything.
 It's hoping the person makes the right decision.
 That's not prayer—that's optimism.

 **If Atonement is Potential:**